Food Security Links and Information

 MCPS meal assistance

-All Missoula County Public Schools meals will be provided free of charge to all students through Dec.
-31.
+All Missoula County Public Schools meals will be provided free of charge to all students through the end of the school year.

 - Grab and go meals will include breakfast along with a peanut butter and jelly sandwich or a deli sandwich option.

 - Grab and go meals are available at each school site to:

 -Students attending the MCPS Online Academy

 -Any youth under 18 - even homeschooled and private school students

 -Anyone can pick up meals on behalf of a student.

 Missoula Aging Services: Meals on Wheels

 Information about current Meals on Wheels and other community services is online.

 Missoula Senior Center